Charcuterie: Finding the Best Slicer for You!

 - Performance level – how much will you use it?
 Make sure you select a slicer that matches your use level (Heavy, Moderate, Light) – this will impact cost as well.
 Heavy-duty slicers are those you typically see in butcher shops or grocery store delis – where use is constant.

-- Thinner blades – this will allow you your best charcuterie experience (and some slicers only come with a serrated blade, which is not great for our purposes).
+- Thinner blades – this will allow you your best charcuterie experience.
+You'll also want to ensure a smooth blade; some slicers only come with a serrated blade, which is not great for our purposes.

 - Manual vs. electric – it's a personal preference, but we are a bit old-school and are partial to manual.